-A lighter, airy lemon coconut pound cake topped with lemon glaze to celebrate Mother’s Day or just because!
+A lemon coconut pound cake topped with lemon glaze that is light and airy to celebrate Mother’s Day or just because!
 Learn how to achieve a less dense pound cake.

 Happy Mother’s Day to all you moms out there!
 You make our lives sunny and bright.
 That is why we’ll be celebrating this important date with a beautiful and delicious Lighter, Airy Lemon Coconut Pound Cake this year.